rips-ucla-2023/rips-faq/docs/post-RIPS.md

 # Post RIPS

 ## What can I do after RIPS?
-- Publish your work.
-(Tip: If you feel like your paper is not ready, submit your paper anyway.
-Apply to different journals/conferences, get feedback, edit, and repeat until you get accepted.)
+- Publish your work (Tip: If you feel like your paper is not ready, submit your paper anyway.
+Apply to different journals/conferences, get feedback, edit, and repeat until you get accepted).
-- Present at conferences.
 - Apply to more research opportunities.
 Here are some undergraduate research programs:
   - [Undergraduate Research Opportunities Programme(URO)](https://www.imperial.ac.uk/urop/)
   - [UST Research Internship](https://www.ip-korea.org/impact/cultivating.php)